Identification, Images, & Information

 Season

-adults most prevalent in June and July
+Adults most prevalent in Jun-Jul

 Food

-Adult females suck blood from other insects, reptiles, and mammals (including humans), but also feed on flower nectar or other sugar source; females of some species have atrophied mouthparts, and probably don't suck blood; all males feed only on sugars
+Adult females suck blood from other insects, reptiles, and mammals (including humans), but also feed on flower nectar or other sugar source.
+Females of some species have atrophied mouthparts, and probably don't suck blood.
+All males feed only on sugars.

 Remarks